solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 # `Matrix multiplication`
 **IT IS A WHOLE NEW AREA ASIDE FROM MATRICES BASIC OPERATIONS**.

-> It's very difficult to make sense of it.
-But mathematicians just somehow make it work, it then is a `Human defined operation`, no sense but just to use it.
-If you only want to solve the problem, you only need 5 minutes to get it around, and you can skip all these below.
+It's very difficult to make sense of it.
+But mathematicians just somehow make it work, it then is a `Human defined operation`, it makes no sense but you just have to deal with it.
+If you just need to solve the problem, you only need 5 minutes to get it around, and then you can skip all these below.
 But if you'd like to understand it, then prepare yourself for a couple of hours or days on this.

-Just to clear, the `matrix multiplication` is using the method called **`Matrix-vector product`**, which is a "twisted" version of `dot product`.
+> It's necessary to make you confused with the operation below.
+Because that's most teachers start with to teach you how to multiply matrices.
+Don't worry, we're to skip this one and find a better perspective to solve it.
 ![image](https://user-images.githubusercontent.com/14041622/38692046-3d25a65a-3eb5-11e8-9609-0157bdcae291.png)